Pole Barn Lighting Guide: Layouts, Lumens & Solutions

 4. Livestock Farming (Poultry, Dairy, Swine)

 This is the most demanding environment.
-Standard lights often fail here.
+Standard lights will inevitably fail here.

-What You Need: You face dust, moisture, and corrosive gases like ammonia.
+What You Need: You face dust, moisture, and corrosive gases like ammonia and sulfur.
 You need sealed, corrosion-resistant fixtures.
 You also need dimming capabilities to control light cycles (photoperiods), which directly impacts milk yield and egg production.

 Once you know the purpose of your pole barn, you need to pick the right shape and style of light.
 Ceiling height is usually the deciding factor.